Clean energy glut draws cryptocurrency miners to Brazil

 And China's Bitmain, one of the largest manufacturers of mining equipment, is also exploring opportunities, according to an executive who asked not to be named.

-French utility Engie's subsidiary in Brazil and Auren Energia, the joint venture between Votorantim Energia and CPP Investments, Canada Pension Plan's global investment arm, are also looking into projects to monetize their unused energy, three sources told Reuters.
+French utility Engie's subsidiary in Brazil and Auren Energia, a company that is controlled by Votorantim Energia and CPP Investments, Canada Pension Plan's global investment arm, are also looking into projects to monetize their unused energy, three sources told Reuters.
 The companies declined to comment.

+Providers look “at consumers like this as if they were diamonds,” said Raphael Gomes, a lawyer who has been working on several crypto projects.

 There are concerns about the industry's water use, as some of the regions with the biggest amount of unused energy also suffer from droughts.
 Brazil also has infrastructure problems and lacks regulations for cryptocurrency mining.